 A muscle group is a term used to define a grouping of muscles.
 When applied to fitness, body building in particular, this applies to muscles which will be trained in particular.
-One example of this would be Legs, this incorporates the quads, hamstrings, calf muscles and any other smaller ancillary muscles, tendons or ligaments contained with then leg.
+One example of this would be Legs, which incorporates the quads, hamstrings, calf muscles and any other smaller ancillary muscles, tendons or ligaments contained with the leg.

 What are the main muscle groups?

 This is fairly simple, there are 6 main muscle, listed below:

 - Arms (Bicep/Tricep/Forearms)